 If your child was in the Neonatal Intensive Care Unit (NICU), you may understandably be concerned about his or her development in the first years of life.
-NewYork-Presbyterian offers special Neonatal Follow-Up Programs at both of our children's hospitals to monitor and support your child's development and nutritional progress during this important time.
+NewYork-Presbyterian offers special Neonatal Follow-Up Programs at both of our children's hospitals to monitor and support your child's growth and nutritional progress during this important time.

-A Comprehensive Approach: Our approach enables us to identify any delays or concerns regarding the development of your child's nervous system, optimize your child's neurodevelopmental progress, and assist you in obtaining additional services you may need.
+A comprehensive approach: Our approach enables us to identify any delays or concerns regarding the development of your child's nervous system, optimize your child's neurodevelopmental progress, and assist you in obtaining additional services you may need.

-A Full Suite of Services: We offer neurologic examination by a developmental pediatrician or neonatologist; assessment of your child's development by a child psychologist; referrals for medical, developmental, and other specialized services, such as physical and occupational therapy; and referrals for family-centered community-based resources, such as advocacy organizations, parent support groups, and programs for children (such as school-based programs).
+A full suite of services: We offer neurologic examination by a developmental pediatrician or neonatologist; assessment of your child's development by a child psychologist; referrals for medical, developmental, and other specialized services, such as physical and occupational therapy; and referrals for family-centered community-based resources, such as advocacy organizations, parent support groups, and programs for children (such as school-based programs).

-Coordination with Early Intervention Programs: We closely monitor your child's treatment plans created in collaboration with developmental agencies, such as the Early Intervention Program (EIP).
+Coordination with early intervention programs: We closely monitor your child's treatment plans created in collaboration with developmental agencies, such as the Early Intervention Program (EIP).
 We share summaries of your child's progress with you, your child's pediatrician, and (if applicable) your EIP.